Perfecting your brand naming process: A guide to memorable monikers

 Remember the brainstorming stage is where you gather all the raw ideas that will fuel your brand naming process.
 This stage should be inspired by your business objectives and core messaging.

-Another useful way to inform your brainstorming session is to remember the different categories of brand names available to choose from.
 For instance, some of the most common types of brand name include:

 Descriptive: Names that tell your audience what you do or what you make – think of companies like General Motors for instance.